Quick Summary: Japan Trip Prep at a Glance

 Mistake 3: Booking hotels only after arrival.
 Peak season hotels fill months ahead.
 Book at least the first 2-3 nights and remaining cities 1 month out.

 Mistake 4: Not researching JR Pass value.
-Since the October 2023 price revision (7-day pass now ¥50,000), the JR Pass is only worthwhile for trips with 3+ long-distance train rides.
-Use the fare calculator to check before buying.
+Since the October 2023 price revision (7-day pass ¥50,000 as of April 2026), the JR Pass tends to pay off mainly for itineraries that include multiple long-distance rides (e.g., Tokyo–Kyoto–Hiroshima round trip).
+For city-focused trips, pay-as-you-go with IC cards is often cheaper — always run the numbers with the fare calculator for your exact route.
 The pass can be purchased online or at major JR stations in Japan.

 Mistake 5: Skipping travel insurance.
 A single hospital visit for an appendix (worst case) can cost USD 5,000–10,000.
 Travel insurance costs USD 30–80 and covers this.
 Don’t skip it.